railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/index.rst

 *******************

- *Open ERP provides all the information you need to pursue your company's business opportunities efficiently.
-But to stay productive with all the information you have to handle it's essential that you can keep using your normal communication tools by interfacing them with Open ERP, and not be restricted just to Open ERP's interface.*
+ *Open ERP provides all the information you need to pursue your company's business opportunities effectively.
+But to stay productive with all the information you have to handle it's essential that you can keep using your normal communication tools by interfacing them with Open ERP, and not be limited just to Open ERP's interface.*

-Open ERP can do most things you need to pursue your business opportunities effectively.
+Open ERP can do most things you need to pursue your business opportunities.
 But there can be quite a quite a bit to learn, which reduces your efficiency while you're learning.
 And if that's true for a heavy user of the system, it's doubly true for an occasional user or someone who already makes heavy use of standard Office applications and can't easily change.